 You are given a residency certificate, or ‘certificado de residencia’, when you successfully register, and the issue of certificates is controlled by the National Police, (Cuerpo Nacional de Policia).

-The NIE (Número de Identificación de Extranjero), meaning – Foreigner Identification Number, is the counterpart to a DNI (Documento Nacional de Identidad), the ID card issued to Spanish citizens.
-The NIE is an identification number issued to people in Spain who are not a Spanish citizen.
+The NIE (Número de Identificación de Extranjero), meaning – Foreigner Identification Number, is the counterpart to a DNI (Documento Nacional de Identidad), the ID card issued to Spanish citizens, and is the identification number issued to people who are not a Spanish nationals.

-The NIE identifies you whenever you do something official or which involves the authorities.
-For example buying a property; signing a document at Notary; starting a business; taking shares in or becoming a director of a Spanish company, even registering as a student on a Spanish university course.
+The NIE identifies you whenever you do something official, or which involves the authorities.
+For example paying taxes, buying a property; signing a document at Notary; starting a business; taking shares in or becoming a director of a Spanish company, even registering as a student on a Spanish university course.

 The NIE is not a fiscal (tax) residency identification – you can have a NIE and be fiscal resident in another country, however it is used to link payments to you that may be due, including tax amongst others.
 Both EU citizens and non-EU citizens are issued with NIE’s, and if you become resident, you keep the same NIE when you apply for your residence certificate.